 Why we go to the zoo

 We plan to take our daughter on an African safari when she is old enough to truly understand and appreciate it.
 We want it to be a learning experience for her.
-But in the meantime, guess where we take her: the zoo.
-She’s been to the zoo twice in her 16 months of life and will likely go a lot more.
+But in the meantime, guess where we take her: the zoo in our hometown of Oklahoma City.
+She’s been to the zoo several times in her short life and will likely go a lot more.
 She loves it, and she’s so curious about the animals.
 Zoos foster a love for animals in children.
 I have a friend whose daughter is obsessed with giraffes.
 She can tell you everything there is to know about giraffes.
 Why?
 Because she got to feed one at the zoo a few years ago, and ever since she has loved them and wanted to learn about them.
 Children learn so much about the different animals that they see in a zoo, which fosters a love for learning as well.

 On that same note, traveling is expensive.
 Not every family can afford to take their children to Africa to learn about elephants, giraffes, lions and other animals native to the continent.
 As a family, we prioritize travel and trim expenses elsewhere to be able to afford to do so.
 I realize that international travel with children is not necessarily the norm, though.
-Even those who could afford to do so probably would not because they don’t want to deal with the stress and burden of flying with squirmy children.
+Even those who could afford to do so probably would not because they don’t want to deal with the stress and burden of a long flight with a toddler.
 The zoo is a much more affordable and realistic option.
 One that provides all children the opportunity to learn about the earth’s amazing creatures firsthand.

 To Ban or not to ban?

-So do I think zoos should be banned?
-Short answer, no. But I do believe there should be changes made to ensure the safety and protection of both the animals and zoo visitors.
+So should zoos should be banned?
+My short answer, no. But I do believe there should be changes made to ensure the safety and protection of both the animals and zoo visitors.
 What happened at the Cincinnati Zoo is rare.
 I think most zoos do a very good job at providing adequate safety measures to protect the public.
-Where I think they could do a better job is in providing adequate provisions for the animals so that they can roam freely in a more open habitat similar to their native land.
+Where I think zoos could do a vastly better job is in providing adequate and ethical provisions for the animals so that they can roam freely in a more open habitat similar to their native land.